wright-group/wright-cookiecutter-workup/README.md

 # wright-cookiecutter-workup

 A template for data analysis.
 Includes integration with Open Science Framework (OSF) storage.
+Includes simple CLI for figure plotting (using click).

 # Usage